Super Jrs.

-Super Juniors are a group of fictional DC Comics characters based on members of the Justice League of America, designed as baby versions in order to appeal to younger audiences and introduce them to the publisher's most popular properties.
+Super Juniors are a group of fictional DC Comics characters based on members of the Justice League of America, designed as baby versions to appeal to younger audiences and introduce them to the publisher's most popular properties.
 At Kenner's request, first appeared in José Luis García-López's 1982 DC Comics Style Guide and had their first and only adventure in Super Jrs.
 Holiday Special: The Best of DC Blue Ribbon Digest #58 (March 1985) in a story written by Tom DeFalco and drawn by Vince Squeglia.
-There was a considerable amount of merchandise (toys, wallpapers, bed sheets and covers, furniture, flash cards, coloring books, etc.) based on them.

-Characters include "Jr." versions of Superman (Super-Kid, Casey), Batman (Bat-Guy, Carlos) and Robin (Kid-Robin, the Shrimp), Wonder Woman (Wonder Tot, Deedee), Flash (Flash-Kid, Rembrandt), Green Arrow, Green Lantern, Hawkman, Aquaman and, later, Supergirl.
-In the Holiday Special, they are orphan youngsters from the Miss Piffle's Nursery School, transformed by the fairy spirit of Christmas into superheroes to stop the evil Wallace van Whealthy III, the Weather Wizard, a school bully super villain and rescue Santa Claus.
+Characters include "Jr." versions of Superman (Super-Kid, Casey), Batman (Bat-Guy, Carlos) and Robin (Kid-Robin, the Shrimp), Wonder Woman (Wonder Tot, Deedee), Flash (Flash-Kid, Rembrandt), Green Arrow, Green Lantern, Hawkman, Aquaman, and Supergirl.

-Wonder Tot
+De-aging storylines

+Various unrelated stories set in the main DC Comics continuity have focused on the heroes' younger selves or had them transformed into children.

-In Wonder Woman #105 (April 1959), Wonder Tot was introduced as Wonder Woman during her younger years.
+In Wonder Woman #105 (1959), Wonder Tot was introduced as Wonder Woman during her younger years.
 Through magic, the child was able to co-exist alongside her older self without any ramifications.
 Befriending Mister Genie (Genro), she would return infrequently over the years that followed in her own adventures.

-The Girl Superbaby

-In Action Comics #260 (January 1960), Supergirl is reduced in age when she comes into contact with a pool of water upon saving an old man.
+In Action Comics #260 (1960), Supergirl is reduced in age when she comes into contact with a pool of water upon saving an old man.

-The Babe of Steel

 In several instances, Superman has been reduced to a youthful version of himself.
-In Action Comics #284 (January 1962), he purposely exposes himself to Red Kryptonite towards this effect to enter a small gap into the Phantom Zone.
-In the Super Friends: The Legendary Super Powers Show episode "Uncle Mxyzptlk" (1984), Superman is again exposed to Red Kryptonite and is de-aged, referred by his teammates as "Super Brat".
-For Superman/Batman #46, Silver Kryptonite made Superman act like a childish version of himself and observed those around him as children.

-Beginning in Superboy #8 (May 1950), the adventures of Superman during his youngest years were infrequently depicted with the hero identified as Superbaby.

-For DC Nation Shorts, スーパーマン @ Tokyo features a baby given Superman's powers upon wearing his cape as a diaper.
+In Action Comics #284 (1962), he purposely exposes himself to red kryptonite to transform himself into a child and enter a small gap into the Phantom Zone.
+In the Super Friends: The Legendary Super Powers Show episode "Uncle Mxyzptlk" (1984), Superman is again exposed to red kryptonite and is de-aged, referred by his teammates as "Super Brat".
+Beginning in Superboy #8 (1950), the adventures of Superman during his youngest years were infrequently depicted with the hero identified as Superbaby.
+The DC Nation Shorts segment Tokyo/Baby Superman features a baby who gains Superman's powers.